 Maintaining health and safety to minimise risk of COVID-19

-Ola is committed to maintaining the health and safety of our drivers and riders and to provide a safe and quality service to minimise risk of acquiring coronavirus (COVID-19) during this unprecedented time.
+Ola is committed to maintaining the health and safety of our drivers and passengers and to provide a safe and quality service to minimise risk of acquiring coronavirus (COVID-19) during this unprecedented time.

-As an Ola driver, you are responsible for complying with this policy.
+All Ola drivers are responsible for complying with this policy.

 Latest New Zealand Government advice

-The New Zealand Government is taking steps to reduce the spread of coronavirus including mandatory 14 day self isolation for visiting or returning travellers.
-You can find out more on the New Zealand Government Ministry of Health website.
+The New Zealand Government is taking steps to relax restrictions put in place to reduce the spread of the coronavirus disease.
+For border control information as to mandatory 14 day self isolation for visiting or returning travellers and use of public transport information, please see: COVID-19 – Border controls.

 Practice good hygiene

-Wash your hands with soap and running water for at least 20 seconds.
+- Wash hands with soap and running water for at least 20 seconds.

 For guidance, see WHO’s guidelines on Hand Hygiene.

 Keep a sanitisation kit